rex2630/docs/docs/en/linux/install-fedora.md

 # Installing Fedora KDE

 Fedora is a modern, fast-moving distribution sponsored by Red Hat.
 It brings the latest software first — current GPU drivers, Proton updates, and kernel improvements usually arrive here before other mainstream distros.
 The KDE Plasma edition offers a clean, Windows-like desktop with a high degree of customization, making it a popular choice for gamers and developers who want up-to-date software without overly complicated system management.
-Fedora’s official documentation recommends Fedora Media Writer for boot media creation, and Fedora provides separate guidance for KDE Plasma and RPM Fusion setup [web:1][web:2][web:11].
+Fedora’s official documentation recommends Fedora Media Writer for boot media creation, and Fedora provides separate guidance for KDE Plasma and RPM Fusion setup.

 ## Before you start